CaptainJuice/PPM-FL/README.md

 early_stopping = EarlyStopping(patience=<p>, verbose=True, path=<checkpoint_dir>, CV_idx=<fold>)
 ```

 The reported test accuracy for each fold is the test accuracy at the epoch with the **lowest validation loss** (i.e., `early_stopping.best_acc`), not the final epoch.
 This is consistent with the description in the manuscript.
-We set patience=20 in all of our experiments.
+We set patience=20/10 for ModelNet/Protein experiments

 ---